 Adjacent to the Biodome's south polar sub-Antarctic islands is the north polar sub-arctic Labrador coast ecosystem, one devoid of plant life but teeming with auks such as puffins and other birds native to the area.
-Penguins are not included in the arctic mix as they, contrary to popular belief, do not live up north.
-But they're readily found down south in Antarctica, or in the case of the Biodome, across the room.
+Penguins are not included in the Arctic mix as they, contrary to popular belief, do not live up north.
+They are, however, readily found down south in Antarctica, or in the case of the Biodome, across the room.

 Life on Sub-Antarctic Islands

 As with the Biodome's Sub-Arctic Labrador Coast ecosystem, the Sub-Antarctic Islands don't showcase much in way of flora, but they do have plenty of cute animals to see.
 The penguins are the stars of this cold ecosystem since Antartica and the surrounding southern islands are their native home.
 Temperatures are set at a steady 2 C to 5 C (36 F to 41 F) year-round to mimic the seasons, but since this habitat is located in the Southern Hemisphere, they will be reversed relative to those experienced in ecosystems found in Montreal and the rest of the Northern Hemisphere.

 When it comes to exploring the Montreal Biome, there are some noteworthy creatures you definitely don't want to miss on your journey through the ecosystems.